Working in Bavaria

 For Graduates: Working in Germany after Studies

-Having completed your degree, there are various ways into the German job market open to you through qualified employment: a job related to your university degree.
+Having completed your degree, there are various pathways into the German job market available to you through qualified employment: a job related to your university degree.

-EU graduates (as well as graduates from Iceland, Liechtenstein, Norway and Switzerland) have the same access to the German labour market as German graduates and do not require a work or residence permit.
+Graduates from the EU (as well as those from Iceland, Liechtenstein, Norway, and Switzerland) have the same access to the German labour market as German graduates and do not require a work or residence permit.

-Non-EU graduates must take care of new residence and work permits for their purpose of stay.
-Your application for a new residence permit must be submitted before the student residence permit expires.
-The respective authority is your local Immigration Office.
-Make an appointment for a consultation in good time ahead!
+Non-EU graduates must arrange for new residence and work permits for the purpose of their stay.
+Your application for a new residence permit must be submitted before your student residence permit expires.
+The relevant authority is your local Immigration Office.
+Be sure to schedule a consultation appointment well in advance!

-Important: Graduates with German language skills have a better chance of getting a job.
-Therefore, take advantage of the free courses offered by the Language Center during your studies and acquire the necessary German language skills (B2 CEFR) in order to find qualified employment afterwards.
-German as a foreign language makes it easier for you to find a job, obtain a residence permit and make social contacts.
+Important: Graduates with German language skills have a better chance of securing a job.
+Therefore, make the most of the free courses offered by the Language Center during your studies and acquire the necessary German language skills (B2 CEFR) to help you find qualified employment afterwards.
+Proficiency in German as a foreign language will make it easier for you to secure a job, obtain a residence permit, and build social connections.

 General & Social Advisory Service of Student Union